 Jenn is an early childhood educator who has been teaching preschool in a variety of nature-based classroom settings over the past 5 years, including Schlitz Audubon Nature Preschool in Milwaukee and Tiny Trees Preschool in Seattle.
 She is a born naturalist with a true passion for connecting children to nature and supporting their development.
 Her journey as an educator has led her to amazing people, inspiring places, and a deepening sense of self throughout it all.
 In addition to teaching preschool, Jenn is passionate about training young adults on how to connect their communities with nature.
 She has provided professional development to nature-based teachers around the country through conferences and workshops and is deeply rooted in nature-preschool philosophy.
 Jenn has a special love of playing, and of spontaneity in teaching, as well as a particular joy of jumping in puddles!

-Stephanie is an Environmental Educator, born and raised in the Pacific Northwest.
+Stephanie is an Environmental Early Childhood Educator, born and raised in the Pacific Northwest.
 Her background is in Anthropology and Environmental Studies, looking at how humans and the environment interact.
-She has been teaching at Fiddleheads for the past 2 years, where she has worked as both an assistant and temporary lead and is excited to begin pursuing formal studies on child development and early childhood education.
-When Stephanie is not teaching at Fiddleheads, she presents engaging programs and experiences at the Woodland Park Zoo, focusing on environmental education and inspiring conservation action, complete with lots of fun reptiles!
+This past year, Stephanie began pursuing formal studies on child development and early childhood education in the context of her work at Fiddleheads.
 Her passion for education and community involvement act as pillars in her work to support healthy people, environments, and communities.
 One of her favorite things about Fiddleheads is the community that develops with students, families, teachers, and the forest over the course of the year.
 She loves fresh berries, and the thrill that you feel when you positively identify something new for the first time.
 Stephanie approaches environmental education with a sense of wonder and excitement; she can’t wait to join you on adventures that foster our fundamental appreciation for the natural world.

 Caitlin Van Der Spuy- Lead Teacher (Magnolia Class)